-The Company assesses mineral interests for impairment when indicators of impairment are present.
+The Company assesses mineral interests for impairment when indicators of impairment are present and at least annually.
 When a project is deemed to no longer have commercially viable prospects to the Company, mineral interests in respect of that project are deemed to be impaired.
 As a result, those mineral interests, in excess of estimated recoveries, are written off and recognized in profit and loss.